Have you been scared recently by a new - or recurrent - bout of back pain?

 Most episodes of back pain resolve with conservative care.
 MRI's - for most - are a waste of time and money.

 We've learned from countless research that a picture on a scan does not necessarily equate to the cause of symptoms.

 There have been studies done where they scan a cross section of the population and find perfectly happy, pain-free people living with bulging discs and degenerative joints.
 I know it seems weird, but a disc bulge on a scan does not necessarily equate to the cause of your pain.

-A good clinical exam can provide a lot more data than a scan of your still spine while you're lying down at one moment in time.
+A good clinical exam can provide a lot more data on what may be driving your pain than a scan of your still spine while you're lying down at one moment in time.

 One of the benefits of my concierge practice is that I get a lot of time with my clients.
 I have time to listen and really hear them.

 Think about it - how much time do you spend in a doctor's office?
 And how much of that time is your doctor on the computer?

 Do they look at your posture?
 Watch how you move?
 Do they touch you?

 PT's do all of these things to help you find the root cause of - and therefore solution to - your pain.

 My emperical evidence suggests that factors like stress play a HUGE role in back pain.